hazelcast/hazelcast-hibernate/README.md

 - _backoff_multiplier_ - a multiplier used to derive a new backoff value if the connection fails after the previous attempt
 - _max_backoff_ - maximum possible backoff value
 - _fallback_ - if Hibernate should fall back onto the original datasource when Hazelcast cluster is not accessible

+### Asynchronous Reconnect with Fallback

+Whenever a connection between a client and a server is lost, the second-level cache is bypassed.

+At the same time, the client tries to reconnect asynchronously to a cluster which can be configured using parameters mentioned above.

+If you want to switch back to blocking client operations, you can achieve this by setting the _fallback_ configuration property to _false.

 ### Spring Boot Configuration